- School of Energy, Geoscience, Infrastructure and Society

 Institute for Social Policy, Housing, Environment and Real Estate (I-SPHERE)

-This programme is delivered by Heriot Watt University’s Institute for Housing, Urban and Real Estate Research.
+This programme is delivered by Heriot Watt University’s Institute for Social Policy, Housing, Environment and Real Estate.
 As a Real Estate and Planning postgraduate student you will be part of the Institute’s Graduate School, connecting you with staff, research associates and fellow students engaged in cutting-edge research in areas such as affordability, housing markets and private renting; commercial property markets; urban economics; diversity and minority ethnic communities; homelessness and social exclusion; housing policy, management and governance and more.

 Teaching and research excellence

 For the MSc, students undertake eight taught courses plus the research dissertation.
 Students on the Diploma programme take eight taught courses.
 Students can opt to complete a total of four courses and graduate with the Heriot-Watt University Postgraduate Certificate.
 Each taught course represents 150 hours of student effort and the dissertation represents 600 hours.

 |Semester 1||Semester 2|